adr/vscode-adr-manager/README.md

 ### Snippets

-As of now, this extension contributes the following snippets that can be inserted when typing certain keywords in a text editor:
+As of now, this extension contributes the following snippets that can be inserted using IntelliSense or when typing certain keywords in a text editor:

 * `Basic ADR Template`: Inserts a template with only the required fields of a MADR (keywords: `basic-madr`, `adr`)
 * `Professional ADR Template`: Inserts a template with all fields of a MADR (keywords: `professional-madr`, `adr`)